 I use pair role-plays where one is the boss scolding the other for a mistake.
 The other attempts to respond to the boss using I’m OK – You’re OK language and posture.
 Start with one pair to allow the group to observe and comment and then ask the pair to redo the role-play.
 It is always much better!
 Then everyone pairs up and has a go. ~ Posted online by JoAnne Freeman

-Start with some scenarios drawn up on posters and posted around the room, such as ‘A stressed colleague tells you she really needs you to stay late to help with with an unexpected event.
+Start with some scenarios drawn up on posters and posted around the room, such as ‘A stressed colleague tells you she really needs you to stay late to help with an unexpected event.
 You already have social plans.’
 ‘You are making a presentation and an audience member interrupts to ask a question you can’t answer.’
 Have participants go and look at them all, discuss them, and then stand by the one they would find hardest to deal with.
 Then launch into a discussion of how our thoughts and feelings affect our level of assertiveness; how we need to recognize and manage both before we can speak and act assertively. ~Posted online by Sue Duraikan

-A variation on a live role-play, that may be less threatening, is do it at a written exchange: Get people in groups to think of a situation in which they need to be assertive.
+A variation on a live role-play, that may be less threatening, is to do it as a written exchange: Get people in groups to think of a situation in which they need to be assertive.
 Have them write out a summary of the scenario, plus their assertive response.
 Ask groups to pass their scenarios to another group, so they can write out what the other person might say in response.
-Then, they write another assertive respond which goes back to the other group for a reply and so on.
-Obviously you can have lots of these going on at once.
+Then, they write another assertive response, which goes back to the other group for a reply and so on.
+Obviously, you can have lots of these going on at once.
 You can then read out the conversation and discuss the learning points.
 Aside from not feeling “put on the spot,” it gives people time to think and discuss positive ways to respond. ~ Posted online by Derek Hughes

-Working in triads each person communicates an emotion with only non-verbal language.
+Working in triads each person communicates emotion with only non-verbal language.
 The two others try to determine which emotion is being communicated.
 As the practice goes round the triad, each gains skill in using congruent non-verbals, and each strengthens skills in recognizing and interpreting emotion.
-In fact, the non-verbal is often the strongest part of the message. ~Posted online by Margo
+In fact, non-verbal is often the strongest part of the message. ~Posted online by Margo

 Ask someone who you feel is fairly strong and able to behave assertively to sit on a chair in the middle of the room.